Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, Xbox Series X/S, Xbox One

-Much like its predecessors, Halo Infinite manages to stand out from other arena shooters by doubling down on weapon spawns, map size, and time-to-kill duration.
+Much like its predecessors, Halo Infinite manages to stand out from other arena shooters by doubling down on weapon spawns, map dimensions, and time-to-kill duration.

 Combine this with the refined gunplay the Halo series is known for and you end up with a satisfying free alternative to Overwatch 2.